tcarreira/presentations/opensource/drupal-iberia.md

 --

 **What Not to Do:**
-- Don’t exclude anyone — Open Source is for all, regardless of background
+- Don't exclude anyone — Open Source is for all, regardless of background
-- Don’t focus only on technical aspects — embrace the cultural and social impact
+- Don't focus only on technical aspects — embrace the cultural and social impact
-- Don’t fall into fundamentalism — be open to different approaches and solutions
+- Don't fall into fundamentalism — be open to different approaches and solutions

 ---